vuejs/v2.vuejs.org/source/guide/directives.md

 })
 ```

-### The Directive Object

 All the hook functions will be copied into the actual **directive object**, which you can access inside these functions as their `this` context.
-A directive object exposes some useful properties:
+The directive object exposes some useful properties:

 - **el**: the element the directive is bound to.
 - **key**: the keypath of the binding, excluding arguments and filters.